vega/altair/doc/user_guide/scale_resolve.rst

 In this case the axis colors act as a pseudo-legend.
-Alternatively if you want a legend the :ref:`user-guide-filter-transform` and :ref:`user-guide-fold-transform` be applied.
+Alternatively if you want a legend the :ref:`user-guide-filter-transform` and :ref:`user-guide-fold-transform` must be applied.
 Legends are only created in Vega-Lite to represent an encoding.

 .. altair-plot::